chainwhisper/docusaurus/docs/guides/node/fullnode.md

 ---
 id: fullnode
-title: Steps to Run a Full Node
+title: Run a Full Node
 ---

 # Steps to Run a Full Node